rbuchmann/lein-swagger/README.md

 # lein-swagger

-A Leiningen plugin to do generate swagger clients in Clojure.
+A Leiningen plugin to generate swagger clients in Clojure.

 ## Usage